Explainer: Why Election Day could be just the start of a long battle over the U.S. presidency

 By Joseph Ax

-(Reuters) - President Donald Trump's refusal this week to say if he would accept the results of November's election, and his repeated assertions that the vote will be "rigged" because of mail-in ballots, have raised the specter of a disputed election that could take weeks, or even months, to resolve.
+(Reuters) - President Donald Trump's suggestion on Thursday the Nov.
+3 presidential election be delayed due to voter fraud was immediately rejected by lawmakers and dismissed by legal experts, but it raises the specter of a disputed election that could take weeks or even months to resolve.

-Even absent allegations of fraud, the deluge of mail ballots due to the coronavirus pandemic could take weeks to tally, making it less likely a winner is declared on Election Day in the contest between Trump and Democrat Joe Biden.
-The former vice president currently leads Trump in opinion polls.

 Here are some of the messy scenarios at play – and how they might unfold:

+Under the Constitution, only Congress has the power to change the date of the election - and with Democrats in control of the U.S. House of Representatives, there is essentially no chance of that happening.

-Mail ballots will likely cause significant delays in tallying results.
+But the widespread use of mail ballots thanks to the pandemic will likely cause significant delays in tallying results.
 In many states, they can arrive after Election Day, and officials must open them by hand and verify signatures.
-Already this year, some primary elections held mostly by mail because of the pandemic have remained unsettled for weeks after Election Day.
+Already this year, some primary elections held mostly by mail have remained unsettled for weeks after Election Day.

 Democrats worry such delays could allow claims of fraud to gain traction.